Last Updated on November 21, 2022 by Kathryn Donangelo

 The result is a deliciously rich and creamy peanut butter and chocolate cookie that has subtle hints of a buttery-caramel from the sweet candy corn wings.

-Fudge Stripped Cookies: This recipe calls for full size, not mini, of these pre-packaged baked cookies.
+- Fudge Stripped Cookies: This recipe calls for full size, not mini.

-STEP ONE: Prepare 2 baking sheets with parchment paper and set aside.
+STEP ONE: Line a baking sheet with parchment paper and set aside.

-Using a butter knife, spread a dab of frosting on 1/3 of the Nutter Butter cookie.
+Using a butter knife or piping bag, spread a dab of frosting on 1/3 of the Nutter Butter cookie.
 Gently press the Nutter Butter onto the back of the Fudge Stripe Cookie.

 STEP TWO: With a toothpick, dab one side of candy corn with frosting.
 Place candy corn onto cookie with the tip of the candy corn facing down.
 Repeat 5-7 times for each cookie.